shomeier/NemakiWareWiki/Administration-of-CouchDB.md

 * archive

 Main database stores almost all the data and the query view for NemakiWare, while archive database stores archived data of deleted items.

+###Note
+Secure connection to CouchDB(Basic Auth, Proxy etc.) is not supported by NemakiWare at present.